lzygmanski/micro-react-seed/README.md

 `packages/micro-react-config`

 Basic config for all packages.
-Read more [packages/micro-react-config/README.md](here).
+Read more [here](packages/micro-react-config/README.md).

 `packages/micro-react-app`

-Basic applications.
-Read more [packages/micro-react-app/README.md](here).
+Basic application.
+Read more [here](packages/micro-react-app/README.md).

 `packages/micro-react-module`

 Example module.
-Read more [packages/micro-react-module/README.md](here).
+Read more [here](packages/micro-react-module/README.md).

 ## Usage

 ### Small applications

 In this case you probably don't need to use `micro-ract-seed`.
-Use [https://github.com/facebook/create-react-app](create-react-app) instead.
+Use [create-react-app](https://github.com/facebook/create-react-app) instead.

 or